allure-framework/allure2/README.md

 ## Community
 There are thousands of Allure users all over the world.

-If you are looking for a wholesome company of Allure folks, take a look at [Gitter chat][gitter] for English speaking users and [Telegram chat][tg-ru] for Russian speaking users.
+If you are looking for a wholesome company of Allure folks, take a look at [Gitter chat][gitter] for English-speaking users and [Telegram chat][tg-ru].

 ## Code of Conduct